gabriel-a-muller/gabriel-a-muller/README.md

-- 🔭 I’m currently working as a FullStack Python Developer.
+- 🔭 I’m currently working as a FullStack Ruby On Rails.
-- 🌱 I’m currently learning Typescript
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a secret pleasure (not anymore) in using dry face towels.